 Attendance records (attendance and absenteeism in the two weeks before the survey) were used to measure participation and one index of engagement was used in Programme for International Student Assessment (PISA).
 Around 20% of U.S. and OECD students were identified as disengaged (Ainley, 2004).

 Participation is a behavioral standard of engagement that centers on the person and, together with the sense of belongingness, stands for individual differences with reference to schooling.
 These analyses also identify the contextual elements that exhibited constant connections with engagement.
+One of the ways that mentors can get students to participate in classes actively is to present interesting debate topics for college students.

-Identifying the predictive effects for students’ achievement is usually the matter when motivation and engagement issues are brought up.
+Identifying the predictive effects on students’ achievement is usually the matter when motivation and engagement issues are brought up.
 Taking heed of international surveys of education again, there has been vast dispersal of outcomes regarding the link between engagement and reading literacy.
 According to PISA, engagement in reading tasks is a necessary factor in learning achievement.
 On this account, engagement was gauged by certain reading habits like time allotted to reading and the content and multeity of reading.
-Attitudes when reading are also considered through self-report grades on the extent of interest in, and the worth of reading.
+Attitudes when reading is also considered through self-report grades on the extent of interest in, and the worth of reading.
 Engagement in reading is a more compelling predictor than gender as well.

-Additionally, socioeconomic status is a key component in learning achievement and reading engagement pertaining to socioeconomic status.
+Additionally, socioeconomic status is a key component of learning achievement and reading engagement pertaining to socioeconomic status.
 Low-income students who are into reading acquire higher than average reading ratings than middle- to high-income students who are not that engaged in reading.
 To emphasize, disposition to reading (the perspective on individual differences) and the outside factors affecting reading activities (the situational angle) are significant for high reading achievement (Ainley, 2004).

 Extensive surveys have focused on behavioral factors of engagement backed up by some self-awareness proceedings of attitudes and interest toward certain achievement fields.
 But a huge body of smaller scale, school-based studies have probed motivation and engagement by determining certain motivational agents and then exploring how these respond to students’ behavior and achievement.